uAckerman/Security-Control-Reliabilty-System/README.md

 The goal is to detect silent security failures before attackers do.

+---
+> ℹ️ **The architecture is tool-agnostic and can be extended to other platforms (IAM, WAF, EDR, firewalls, cloud controls)**

+---

 ## Why This Matters

 In real environments, security controls can degrade due to: